xremap/xremap/doc/reference_config_options.md

 ### virtual_modifiers

-You can declare keys that should act like a modifier.
+You can declare keys that should act like modifiers.

 ```yml
 virtual_modifiers: